ThienAn233/Style_transfer/README.md

 ## Style no.2: "cubic"
 ![cu](images/cubic_image.jpg)
 ## A good image ?
-By the effect of bluring the original image, sharp edges are removed for a more artistic image
+By bluring the original image, sharp edges are removed for a more artistic image
 ![st](images/cubic_final.png)